MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-overview.md

 ---
 title: Overview of text classification model| Microsoft Docs
-description: Provides information about text classification models, and gives an overview of how to build and use text classification models in AI Builder.
+description: Describes text classification models.
+Gives an overview of how to build and use text classification models in AI Builder.
 author: raaourik
 manager: kvivek
 ms.service: powerapps